apokryphus/advanced-combat-system/README.md

 ## Alexander, Lord of the Plague
 - Alexander, the rat mage of Fyke Isle, can be found on the shores surrounding Fyke Isle.

+## Xeno Swarm
+The Xeno Swarm have infested every single area in the world of TW3 in the form of eggs.

+Eggs will spawn different Xeno swarm castes upon detecting any sort of movement within a small radius around it.

+Outer Xeno Swarm eggs house workers, armored workers, and soldiers:

+- Workers: Capable of firing binding webs from a distance.
+Very fragile.
+- Armored Workers: Capable of a number of abilities including venom, charge attacks, and 360 degree spikes.
+Will swap abilities randomly on being damaged.
+Moderately tough.
+- Soldier: Capable of firing venom from a distance, burrowing underground, or leaping.
+Will swap abilities on being damaged.
+Very tough.

+The center egg houses the Xeno Swarm Tyrant, which commands the other Xeno Swarm members in coordinated attacks.

+It will issue commands to other Xeno Swarm castes at intervals of 15 seconds to swap abilities or swarm the player.

+Capable of firing venom from a distance or burrowing underground.

+Will swap abilities upon attacking/being attacked.

+Other castes will heal the Xeno Swarm Tyrant upon damaging the player.

 ## Forest God

 **Berstuk the Forgotten Forest God** has infested the world of The Witcher 3.